About

 Who We Are

-Board of Directors and By-laws
+Board of Directors+ and By-laws

 First Events in the Area

-Back in 2019, 2021 (virtual), and 2022, we collaborated with Modernism Week and the Palm Springs Public Library for Home Movie Day, a grassroots, worldwide effort to educate the public about home movies that invites the public to bring their films where we inspect, repair, and screen them.
+Prior to 2022 when we officially incorporated, we collaborated with Modernism Week and the Palm Springs Public Library for Home Movie Day, a grassroots, worldwide effort to educate the public about home movies that invites the public to bring their films where we inspect, repair, and screen them.
 The broad appeal of Modernism Week and Palm Springs’ reputation as a community of transplants means that not all of the films we see are made in or around the area.
 We screen films from our own collection or invite local archivists to present films depicting Palm Springs, Palm Desert, Cathedral City, Indio, and the greater Coachella Valley region.

 See our Events and News page for forthcoming and recent happenings.